kauan02/Python/README.md

 ### Adding products

-Click at "Post" and "Try it out"
+Click on "Post" and "Try it out"

 Now you can add any product you want, just replacing 'string' with the name of the product and '0' with the price.
-Click at "Execute" and the product will be in the "jason database"
+Click on "Execute" and the product will be in the "jason database"